-Walnuts give a rich nutty taste that helps bring aroma and flavour to foods along with the health benefits it provides for the body.
+Walnut adds a rich nutty taste to the foods and helps bring aroma and flavour along with the health benefits it provides for the body.

 If you are already a walnut consumer on a daily basis then feel free to share your experiences with us in the comments section below and help us know more about its amazing benefits!

 Disclaimer: People allergic to walnuts should strictly avoid it, especially black walnuts as they may induce allergic reactions in the body.
 Walnuts also contain a compound called phytates which can absorb about 50% to 60% of the body’s iron content which can cause iron deficiency.
-Hence, excess consumption of walnuts should be avoided.
+Hence, one needs to avoid an excess consumption of walnuts.
 If you are on prescription medication, consult your doctor before consuming walnuts.